 For others, though, application of one reporting period over the other could make all the difference in its small business eligibility.
 And though the SBA says that it will issue a rulemaking to incorporate the Act, it hasn’t said when that rulemaking might come; small businesses who might benefit from the Runway Extension Act are therefore still in a lurch, waiting for the SBA to comply.

-If you have questions about the Runway Extension Act, or how its application might impact your business, please give me a call.
+If you have questions about the Runway Extension Act, or how its application might impact your business, please give us at a call at 785-200-8919.

 Update: On April 11, 2019, the SBA’s whitepaper was formally published in the Federal Register.
 It’s available at 84 Fed.
 Reg.
 14587 (see page 14588 for the cited text about the Runway Extension Act).